AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/menus.md

 # Create a new menu item

-You can use the `menus` extension to add new items into the main menus of the Stingray editor.
+You can use the `menus` extension to add new items into the main menus of the editor.

 Each custom menu item can either launch an HTML panel, or carry out an *action* that you define in your plug-in.
 For background about actions, see also ~{ Register an action }~.